 - 2. Go to the Network page and select Virtual Machines from the views selector. - 3.
 Select Server from the Views menu in the left pane. - 4.
 Select one or more Xen hosts from network inventory.
 You can easily view the available hosts by selecting the option Type > Hosts in the Filters menu. - 5.
 Click the Tasks button in the right pane and choose Uninstall HVI Supplemental Pack.
 The configuration window opens. - 6.
 Schedule when to remove the pack.
 You can choose to run the task immediately after saving the task, or at a specific time.
 In case removal cannot complete at the specified time, the task automatically repeats according to the recurrence settings.
 For example, if you select more hosts and one host is not available when the pack is scheduled for removal, the task will run again at the specified time. - 7.
 The host must restart to complete the removal.
-If you want the host to restart unattended, select Automatically reboot (if needed). - 8.
-Click Save.
+If you want the host to restart unattended, select Automatically reboot (if needed). - Click Save.
 A confirmation message will appear.
+You can view and manage the task in the Network > Tasks page.